Autonomous systems and attractor behaviors in non-metricity gravity: stability analysis and cosmic acceleration: Introduction

-One of the primary concerns with theories of gravity is that their non-linear components in the field equations make it difficult to obtain analytical or numerical solutions, which makes it difficult to compare them with observations.
-Such equations can be solved or the general behaviour can be studied or analyzed using the ``Dynamical System Analysis" technique.
-In order to describe the qualitative behaviour of a certain physical system, this technique looks for the numerical solutions \cite{Odintsov:2017tbc, Odintsov:2017icc, Hohmann:2017jao}.
-Dynamical system analysis focuses on identifying critical points within a set of first-order ordinary differential equations \cite{Odintsov:2018uaw, Odintsov:2019ofr}.
-Determining the stability involves computing the Jacobian matrix at these critical points and evaluating its eigenvalues.
-Linearizing the system around each critical point helps discern the system's behavior and stability properties in the vicinity of that point.
-This approach allows for an in-depth investigation into the flow and stability characteristics around specific critical points within the system \cite{SantosDaCosta:2018bbw, Shah:2018qkh, Sharma:2021ayk, Shah:2019mxn, 64, Coley:2003mj, Vishwakarma:2023brw, deHaro:2023lbq}.
 For non-hyperbolic points, linear stability fails.
-A critical point, known as a non-hyperbolic point, if it has zero real part among its eigenvalues (a critical point is considered hyperbolic if none of its eigenvalues is zero)\citep{Vishwakarma:2023brw}.
-It's worth noting that the paper \citep{Vishwakarma:2023brw} discusses perturbation, while the current work does not.
-In these cases, the stability properties of the system must be studied using other techniques, such as Center Manifold Theory and Lyapunov Functions.
+A critical point, known as a non-hyperbolic point, if it has zero real part among its eigenvalues (a critical point is considered hyperbolic if none of its eigenvalues is zero).
+In these cases, the stability properties of the system must be studied using other techniques, such as Center Manifold Theory and Lyapunov Functions \cite{Vishwakarma:2023brw, Vishwakarma:2024qvw, Das:2019ixt}.
 In this work, we are using ``Center Manifold Theory" to study the stability properties of non-hyperbolic points.

-In this work, driven by the fascinating features of $f(Q)$ gravity, we investigate the cosmic dynamics of the $f(Q)$ gravity models at background levels utilising the mathematical tool of dynamical system analysis.
+This manuscript aims to provide a comprehensive dynamical systems analysis of cosmological models at background and perturbation level within the $f(Q)$ gravity framework.
+By systematically investigating the phase space of these models, we seek to uncover the conditions under which they exhibit stable, accelerated expansion solutions.
+Additionally, we will explore the impact of different functional forms of $ f(Q) $ on the dynamical behavior of the universe.
 These studies can be utilised to support the findings of the observational analysis.
-The paper is organised as follows.
+The paper is organised as follows: In Sec.
+II, we presents the $f(Q)$ gravity field equations, from which the background and perturbed cosmological equations can be obtained.
 In Sec.
-II, we presents the $f(Q)$ gravity field equations, from which the background cosmological equations can be obtained.
-In sec.
 III, we describe the formalism of the Center Manifold Theory.
 In Sec.
-IV, we investigate the dynamical analysis of the coupled system for the power-law model, exponential model and logarithmic model.
+IV, we investigate the phase space analysis of the three models governed by the form of the function $ f(Q) $.
 Finally, the results are summarised in Sec.
 V.